ahmadsaadat/Python_Django/readme.md

 First we started off by deconstructing the requirement as much as possible
 #### Deconstructing the requirement:
-1. Domain: Product, Category, Tag
+- Domain: Product, Category, Tag
-2. User-Admin: Populate Database with random data using Django Admin
+- User-Admin: Populate Database with random data using Django Admin
-3. User: Design simple HTML page to allow user to search product by description
+- User: Design simple HTML page to allow user to search product by description
-4. User: Design simple HTML page to allow user to filter by category and tag
+- User: Design simple HTML page to allow user to filter by category and tag
-5. Write query functions with Django
+- Write query functions with Django

 #### Designing our Data Model:

-1. We chose to create 3 tables. <br>
+- We chose to create 3 tables. <br>
-a.
-The Product table, which contains the appropriate product information.<br>
+    1. The Product table, which contains the appropriate product information.<br>
-b.
-The Category domain table, which hold the Category names. <br>
+    2. The Category domain table, which hold the Category names. <br>
-c.
-The Tag domain table, which holds the tag names. <br>
+    3. The Tag domain table, which holds the tag names. <br>
-2. The tables attributes, relationships and cardinalities are detailed in figure 3 below
+- The tables attributes, relationships and cardinalities are detailed in figure 3 below

-**[figure 3]**
+**[Figure 3: showing tables, attributes, data types, relationships and cardinalities]**
 ![Figure 3](https://ecommerce-app-bucket.s3.amazonaws.com/ERD.png)